palantir/conjure-java/conjure-undertow-annotations/readme.md

 ### Using Custom Serializer or Deserializers

-Per default, conjure-undertow-processor supports decoding parameters for all [plain Conjure types](https://palantir.github.io/conjure/#/docs/spec/wire?id=_7-plain-format) as well as primitives and types that have either a constructor that accepts a single String argument or a static method named `valueOf` that accepts a single String argument.
+Per default, conjure-undertow-processor supports decoding parameters for all [plain Conjure types](https://palantir.github.io/conjure/#/docs/spec/wire?id=_7-plain-format) as well as primitives and types that have one of the following:
+1. A public static method named `valueOf` that accepts a single String argument.
+2. A public constructor that accepts a single String argument.
+3. A public static method named `of` that accepts a single String argument.
+4. A public static method named `create` that accepts a single String argument.

+In the presence of more than one eligible method or constructor, the first matching element following the ordering above is used.

 For other parameter types, you can provide a custom decoder by providing an implementation of either [`ParamDecoder`](src/main/java/com/palantir/conjure/java/undertow/annotations/ParamDecoder.java) or